-Manufacturing Pmi in Kazakhstan averaged 48.40 points from 2019 until 2020, reaching an all time high of 49.90 points in November of 2019 and a record low of 47.10 points in January of 2020.
+Manufacturing PMI in Kazakhstan averaged 49.20 points from 2019 until 2021, reaching an all time high of 52.90 points in June of 2020 and a record low of 39.30 points in April of 2020.
 This page provides - Kazakhstan Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Kazakhstan Manufacturing PMI - values, historical data and charts - was last updated on January of 2021.
+Kazakhstan Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Manufacturing Pmi in Kazakhstan is expected to be 50.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Kazakhstan to stand at 53.00 in 12 months time.
-In the long-term, the Kazakhstan Manufacturing Pmi is projected to trend around 51.00 points in 2021 and 50.00 points in 2022, according to our econometric models.
+Manufacturing PMI in Kazakhstan is expected to be 50.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kazakhstan Manufacturing PMI is projected to trend around 50.00 points in 2023, according to our econometric models.